biblibre/omeka-plugin-CsvImportPlus/README.md

 for information.

 The count of imported records can be different from the number of rows, because some rows can be update ones.
-Furthermore, with "Manage" format, multiple records can be created with one row.
+Furthermore, multiple records can be created with one row.
 Files attached directly to items are not counted.

-* Available actions with `Manage` format
+* Available actions

-The column `Action` used with the `Manage` format allows to set the action to do for the current row.
+The column `Action` allows to set the action to do for the current row.
 This parameter is optional and can be set in the first step of import.

 The actions can be (not case sensitive):
     - Empty or "Update else create" (default): Update the record if it exists, else